Back to all

 My heart sank.
 I could see her despair.
 And honestly?
 I felt it too.
 The system wasn’t built for problem-solving.
 It was built for letting citizens vent and then moving on.

 Years later, I joined Unify America.
-In 2023, our team led a Citizens’ Assembly in Montrose, Colorado.
+In 2023, our team led a Civic Assembly in Montrose, Colorado.
 For 12 weeks, 46 residents from across the political spectrum rolled up their sleeves, learned from one another, and worked together on real solutions to the shortage of childcare in their community.